maria-aguado/Quantum-Step-Sequencer/README.md

 * **A Launchpad X** as an interface (it can be substituted by any alternative MIDI device, but subsequent modifications should be performed in the code).
 * **An environment to run Python notebooks** (ex: Visual Studio Code).
 * **To install either Cubase Pro 12 or Pure Data** for sound synthesis.
-* **A Focusrite:** I used it to connect with Cubase but not to connect with Pure Data.
+* **A Focusrite Interface:** I used it to connect with Cubase but not to connect with Pure Data.
 This is a personal choice depending on your operating system and computational efficiency.

 ### Executing program